A NEW ARTIST-LED RETREAT PROGRAMME BY BORED PEACH CLUB

 WHY RETREAT TO ART?

-The programme is designed to allow time for making, wandering, observing and absorbing.
-Studio sessions flow naturally into encounters with the island’s surroundings, whether in village streets, along the coastline or within open countryside.
-What is seen, heard and experienced during the day gradually finds its way back into the work.
+Studio sessions are balanced with time out on the island, in village streets, along the coast and through open countryside.
+What is experienced during the day finds its way back into the work.